msmdev/pyGPCCA/README.rst

 Common state-of-the-art Markov state modeling methods and tools are very well suited to model reversible processes in closed equilibrium systems.
 However, most are not well suited to deal with non-reversible or even non-autonomous processes of non-equilibrium systems.
-To get over this shortcoming, the Generalized Robust Perron Cluster Cluster Analysis (G-PCCA) was developed.
+To overcome this limitation, the Generalized Robust Perron Cluster Cluster Analysis (G-PCCA) was developed.
 The G-PCCA method implemented in the *pyGPCCA* program readily handles equilibrium as well as non-equilibrium data by utilizing real Schur vectors instead of eigenvectors.
-*pyGPCCA* enables the semiautomatic coarse graining of transition matrices representing the dynamics of the system under study.
+*pyGPCCA* enables the semiautomatic coarse-graining of transition matrices representing the dynamics of the system under study.
 Utilizing *pyGPCCA*, metastable states as well as cyclic kinetics can be identified and modeled.

 Installation